deltaxrobot/Delta-X-Docs/docs/reference/gcodes/gc_conveyor.md

 ## Detect X Conveyor COM Port

-If you wanna know that the COM port which connected was `X Conveyor` or not, you can send command `IsXConveyor`.
-If the COM port is connected to conveyor, it will response `YesXConveyor`.
+To determine if the COM port is connected to the `X Conveyor`, you can send the command `IsXConveyor`.
+If the COM port is linked to the conveyor, it will respond with `YesXConveyor`.

 #### Example